Analytic action principle in $\mathcal{N}=2$ AdS$_4$ harmonic superspace: Analytic action principle

-In this form, the analytic action principle is free from any harmonic singularities and is suitable for studying the component structure of the analytic Lagrangian ${\cal L}^{(+4)}$.
+In this form, the analytic action principle is free from harmonic singularities and is suitable for studying the component structure of the analytic Lagrangian ${\cal L}^{(+4)}$.
+The relation of this action to Eq.~(\ref{S4.3}) will be studied elsewhere.

 Below, we demonstrate how the analytic action principle (\ref{Saction}) applies for calculation of the component structure in the free $q$-hypermultiplet model.